morpheuslord/passinfo.cmd/README.md

  it shows ur net speed also.
- i have added a loading function which u can update whith what ever u want or if u dont want u can remove it . i am even adding the stuff i used to convert it i can be used in any windows s until 10. i have an selective menu option in the passinfo-v-2.411 u can choose that if u like convinence Not all the codes are copied 90% of codes are mine and I have borrowed some codes to make it more useful I have modified the BRUTEFORCE.cmd file I have added darkc0de.txt passlist and u can easily access it using teams.exe file in the setup folder thank u.
+ i have added a loading function which u can update whith what ever u want or if u dont want u can remove it . i am even adding the stuff i used to convert it i can be used in any windows s until 10. i have an selective menu option in the passinfo-v-2.411 u can choose that if u like convinence.
+ Not all the codes are copied 90% of codes are mine and I have borrowed some codes to make it more useful I have modified the BRUTEFORCE.cmd file I have added darkc0de.txt passlist and u can easily access it using teams.exe file in the setup folder thank u.
  Setup.Zip has my passinfo file with an brute force attacker developed by teambat